zesk/build/docs/tools/documentation.md

     read printf

-### `markdownListify` - Simple function to make list-like things more list-like in Markdown
+### `markdownFormatList` - Simple function to make list-like things more list-like in Markdown

 Simple function to make list-like things more list-like in Markdown